 Get ready for the adventure of a lifetime, all while learning about the environmental and social benefits the James River provides to the state of Virginia!

-The 2016 Expedition will include thirty students from all over the James River basin.
-This amazing journey all begins Sunday, July 10, 2016 at the headwaters of the James with 10 students and a team of experienced James River Association staff and educators.
-The Expeditions will continue with two more 6-day trips, all concluding on Friday, July 29, 2016 in the Chesapeake Bay.
-When all said and done, three Expedition teams will have collectively paddled the 340 miles of America’s Founding River.
+The 2017 Expedition will include thirty students from all over the James River basin.
+This amazing journey all begins in Richmond on Sunday, June 25 th , as 10 students and a team of experienced James River Association staff and educators begin their paddle to the Chesapeake Bay.
+The Expeditions will continue with two more 6-day trips on the Upper and Middle James, all concluding on Friday, July 21.
+Together, the three Expedition teams will have collectively paddled the 340 miles of America’s Founding River.

 By River Section

-Are you a rising 10th or 11th grade student with an interest in leadership, the environment, new experiences, and working as a team with people from diverse backgrounds?
+Are you a high school student with an interest in leadership, the environment, new experiences, and working as a team with people from diverse backgrounds?
 If so, you should join the James River Expedition this summer for the adventure of a lifetime!